A Composite Quantile Fourier Neural Network for Multi-Step Probabilistic Forecasting of Nonstationary Univariate Time Series: Probabilistic Forecasting

 Quantile regression is a popular approach for nonparametric probabilistic forecasting.
 Koenker and Bassett \cite{koenker1978regression} introduce it for estimating conditional quantiles and is closely related to models for the conditional median \cite{koenker2005quantile}.
 Minimizing the mean absolute function leads to an estimate of the conditional median of a prediction.
 By applying asymmetric weights to errors through a tilted transformation of the absolute value function, we can compute the conditional quantiles of a predictive distribution.
 The selected transformation function is the pinball loss function as defined by

 where $ 0 < \tau < 1 $ is the tilting parameter.
-To better understand the pinball loss, we look at an example for estimating a single quantile.
-If an estimate falls above a reported quantile, such as the 0.05-quantile, the loss is its distance from the estimate multiplied by its probability of 0.05.
-Otherwise, the loss is its distance from the realization multiplied by one minus its probability (0.95 in the case of the 0.05-quantile).
 The pinball loss function penalizes low-probability quantiles more for overestimation than for underestimation and vice versa in the case of high-probability quantiles.
-Given a vector of predictors $ X_t $ where $ t = 1,...,N $, a vector of weights $ W $ and intercept $ b $ coefficient in a linear regression fashion, the conditional $ \tau $ quantile is given by $ \hat{q}_{t}^{(\tau_i )} = W^\top X_t +b $.
+Given a vector of predictors $ X_t $ where $ t = 1,...,N $, a vector of weights $ W $ and intercept $ b $ coefficient in a linear regression fashion, the conditional $ \tau_i $ quantile, for $i \in [0,1]$, is given by $ \hat{q}_{t}^{(\tau_i )} = W^\top X_t +b $.
 To determine estimates for the weights and intercept for composite quantile regression we solve the following minimization problem

-where $ y_t $ is the observed value of the predictand and $M$ is the number of quantiles we're estimating.
-The formulation above in Eq. (\ref{eq3}) can be minimized by a linear program.